 There is some interesting history attached to this triangular piece of land.

-One of the uses of the clay would have been to make the 'daub' for the wattle and daub (known as 'clay windings' in Cheshire) used to fill the wall panels of timber-framed buildings (such as the former Clayholes Cottages).
+One of the uses of the clay that was extracted from the site would have been to make the 'daub' for the wattle and daub (known as 'clay windings' in Cheshire) used to fill the wall panels of timber-framed buildings.

 It is shown as a water filled pit on the Tithe Map of 1841.
 The owner and occupier at that time is recorded as the Reverend Charles Augustus Thurlow of the Higher Rectory.

-Later it was filled in, to become the feature that is still visible today.
+Later the pit was filled in to become the feature that is still visible today.

 MalpasOnline is powered by our active community.